Performance Breakdown

 The two green arrows point to the adjustable gates.

-Unlike the V10 Absolute, the V11 only comes with a single floor tool – the Torque Drive, which is similar, design-wise to the V10’s Torque Drive head.
+Unlike the V10 Absolute, the V11 only comes with a single floor tool – the Torque Drive, which is similar, design-wise, to the V10’s Torque Drive head.

-One thing to note is that the soft roller (or fluffy) tool in the V10 will fit in the V11, just if you want that functionality.
+One thing to note is that the soft roller (or fluffy) tool in the V10 will fit in the V11, if you want that functionality.

-One of the first tests I did was clean the two carpets I have without scattering any debris.
+One of the first tests I did was to clean the two carpets I have without scattering any debris.

-The first one is a low pile carpet I left in the room for a few days prior, and this was how much gunk it picked up.
+The first one is a low-pile carpet I left in the room for a few days prior, and this was how much gunk it picked up.

-Next, we’ll look at how much it was able to pick up on mid pile carpet.
+Next, we’ll look at how much it was able to pick up on mid-pile carpet.

 Most of the stuff you see here is sand, which I use when testing how well each vacuum cleans ground-in dirt.